Exerqtor/Voron/Mods/fume_pack/README.md

 # fume pack

 ## CHANGELOG
-- 04.12.2022: [Version 1.2.1 "Main bodies" ](https://github.com/Exerqtor/Voron/tree/main/Mods/fume_pack/changelog/v1.2.1): had to add little feature on the outside of the bodies to compensate for the lost wall thickness introduced due to the detachable backplate in v1.2.
+- 04.12.2022: [Version 1.2.1 "Main bodies" ](https://github.com/Exerqtor/Voron/tree/main/Mods/fume_pack/changelog/v1.2.1): I had to add little feature on the outside of the main bodies to compensate for the lost wall thickness introduced due to the detachable backplate in v1.2.
 - 03.12.2022: [Version 1.2 "Main bodies"](https://github.com/Exerqtor/Voron/tree/main/Mods/fume_pack/changelog/v1.2): to have some more flexibility in regards of different cartridges I've made the "plate" on the main body bellow the exhaust vent a separate piece.
 Future releases might call for the plate to be swaped out infavor of a new design, but that's way better than having to reprint the whole main housing.
 All v1.2 Main bodies and cover plate go together with v1.1 cartride just to be clear.